mgl120-ua/lab-bigdata/README.md

 # Run code
-First you have to create all the containers in docker in the same network
+First you have to create 3 containers in docker in the same network

 python connect_cassandra.py